DPhi-Space/public-documentation/docs/3-em-api/01-overview.md

 # Overview

-The **EM (Engineering Model) API** provides a controlled environment to test software payloads and interact with CG2 in a manner analogous to operations in orbit.
+The **Engineering Model(EM) API** provides a controlled environment to test software payloads and interact with CG2 in a manner analogous to operations in orbit.
 This API allows developers and engineers to perform uplinks, downlinks, and manage Docker-based payloads on a ground-based test system that simulates key aspects of the onboard environment.

 ## Purpose

 Testing and validating satellite software can be challenging due to limited access to the spacecraft.
 To address this, we provide the EM API to:

-- **Simulate space operations on the ground:** Run commands and deploy software payloads as if interacting with CG2 in orbit.
+- **Simulate Space operations on the ground:** Run commands and deploy software payloads as if interacting with CG2 in orbit.
 - **Upload and manage files:** Uplink files to the onboard file system, retrieve them, and inspect content for debugging.
-- **Execute Docker-based software payloads:** Build, load, and run software images in a controlled environment, reflecting the deployment process on CG2.
+- **Execute Docker-based software payloads:** Build, load, and run software in a controlled environment, reflecting the deployment process on CG2.
 - **Inspect and clean onboard directories:** List, download, and delete files safely, ensuring consistency with onboard file structures.

 ## Key Features